spacelift-io/user-documentation/docs/integrations/source-control/github.md

 One frequent type of setup involves two similar or even identical environments - for example, _staging_ and _production_.
 One approach would be to have them in a single repository but in different directories, setting [`project_root`](../../concepts/configuration/runtime-configuration/#project_root-setting) runtime configuration accordingly.
 This approach means changing the _staging_ directory a lot and using as much or as little duplication as necessary to keep things moving, and a lot of commits will necessarily be no-ops for the _production_ stack.
 This is a very flexible approach, and we generally like it, but it leaves Git history pretty messy and some people really don't like that.

 If you're in that group, you can create two long-lived Git branches, each linked to a different stack - the default `staging` branch linked to the _staging_ stack, and a `production` branch linked to the _production_ stack.
 Most development thus occurs on the staging branch and once the code is perfected there over a few iterations, a Pull Request can be opened from the `staging` to `production` branch, incorporating all the changes.
-That's essentially how we've seen most teams implement [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
+That's essentially how we've seen most teams implement [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html){: rel="nofollow"}.
 This approach keeps the history of the `production` branch clear and allows plenty of experimentation in the `staging` branch.

 With the above GitFlow-like setup, we propose protecting both `staging` and `production` branches in GitHub.
 To maximize flexibility, `staging` branch may require a green commit status from its associated stack but not necessarily a manual review.
 In the meantime, `production` branch should probably require both a manual approval and a green commit status from its associated stack.